Flu vaccinations 2021 - 2022

 For more information on the RCNs work on public health, access to clinical information, continuing professional development resources and joining the forum see: Public Health Forum.

-The Influenza vaccination programme for 2020/2021 will be significantly impacted by the COVID-19 pandemic.
-This is in terms of delivery of the vaccine safely within the pandemic guidance on infection prevention and control.
-It is also being aware of the potential for a COVID-19 vaccine becoming available at some point during the season.
+The Influenza vaccination programme for 2021/2022 will be significantly impacted by the COVID-19 pandemic.
+This is in terms of delivery of the vaccine safely in line with infection prevention and control guidance and alongside the ongoing COVID-19 vaccine programme.

 This information is focused is on the influenza vaccine and provides authoritative resources on influenza and influenza vaccinations.

 If you are having any difficulties accessing vaccination in your frontline care role, please Contact the Advice Centre.